fc883388/re2-wiki/Install.md

 and on PyPI (https://pypi.org/project/google-re2/).<br>
 <br>
 A C wrapper is at https://github.com/marcomaggi/cre2/.<br>
+A D wrapper is at https://github.com/ShigekiKarita/re2d/ and on DUB (code.dlang.org).<br>
 An Erlang wrapper is at https://github.com/dukesoferl/re2/ and on Hex (hex.pm).<br>
 An Inferno wrapper is at https://github.com/powerman/inferno-re2/.<br>
 A Node.js wrapper is at https://github.com/uhop/node-re2/ and on NPM (npmjs.com).<br>